 Not all places in Romania have tap water!

 While all the cities and towns in the country offer safe to drink tap water, many of the villages don’t have access to water on the tap.

-Instead, here you will be served water from the old wells that are either scattered throughout the village, or in the back yard.
+Instead, here you will be served water from the old wells that are either scattered throughout the village, or in the back yard of the house.